 CHIANG RAI NIGHT BAZAAR

-It’s not the largest night market in Thailand (in fact, it’s quite small), but it’s still one of my favorites in Thailand!
-Dozens of food stalls surround a sea of yellow tables and fairy lights where locals and tourists alike flock for pad thai, fried fish, hot pot, curry, rice dishes, stir fry and more.
+It’s not the largest night market in Thailand (in fact, it’s quite small), but it’s still one of my favorites.
+Dozens of food stalls surround a sea of tables and fairy lights where locals and tourists alike flock for pad thai, fried fish, hot pot, curry, rice dishes, stir fry and more.
 The food options are endless, and very cheap.

 CHIVIT THAMMA DA COFFEE HOUSE